For Cadence 0.42 go to Legacy Docs

 -

-- Select the paying account.
+In the Create New Account section; - Select the paying account.
 This will usually be the emulator_service_account

 - Enter a friendly name for the new account.
 This name is just for your own reference and does not get written to the chain.